Gary Lucas: Reception

 2016 saw three new releases have a positive critical response.
 Fleischerei: Music from Max Fleischer Cartoons, featuring Joe Fiedler, Jeff Lederer, Michael Bates, Rob Garcia, and Sarah Stiles, was named "One of the Best Albums of 2016" by Down Beat and "One of the Best Indie Albums of 2016" by Goldmine (magazine).
 Pearly Clouds, an exploration of traditional Hungarian folk music, featuring saxophonist Toni Dezso and vocalist Eniko Szabo, was called "a record of spiritual longing and timeless musical transcendence" by FRoots and described as "unusual and compelling listening" by BBC Three.
 The acoustic folk pop collaboration with Jann Klose, Stereopticon was given four stars by Mojo (magazine).
 No Depression (magazine) wrote of the record, saying "the harmonies, vocal interactions, and clear precise acoustic guitar provide the listener with enchanting listening.”

 2021 finally saw the release of Gary's 40-year retrospective double album THE ESSENTIAL GARY LUCAS on Knitting Factory Records, after many delays in the previous year due to the pandemic.
 The critical response to date to the compilation has been tremendous, with 3 high-profile reviews in the UK.
 MOJO gave the album four stars, calling it an "extraordinary 2-CD retrospective."
 The Wire said, “There isn't a single item here that doesn't have Lucas's musical personality running through it like quartz.
 Essential?
 It's all essential."
 UnCut called it "A testament to the man's restless energy and imagination."

-The excellent media coverage continued with an hour-plus appearance on legendary music critic David Fricke's show "The Writer's Block" on the SIRIUS XM radio Feb.
-10th, and an interview in Aquarium Drunkard.
-Gary was Artist of the Week in the second week of February on WPKN in Bridgeport Conn where his track "King Strong" rose to #3 Favorite Track of the Week.
+The media coverage continued with an hour-plus appearance on music critic David Fricke's show, "The Writer's Block", on the SIRIUS XM radio February 10, and an interview in Aquarium Drunkard.
+Lucas was Artist of the Week in the second week of February on WPKN in Bridgeport Conn where his track "King Strong" rose to #3 Favorite Track of the Week.

 Several new clips for the retrospective album include "Out From Under" featuring Haydee and Suylen Milanes and Los Van Van, "Follow" created by Mexican animation whizzes Nadia and Anahi Rubalcava, "After Strange Gods", "Flavor Bud Living", and the latest clip, a Mandarin version of Bob Dylan's "All Along the Watchtower" translated and sung by Feifei Yang.
 On Chinese New Year Feb.
 Gary and Feifei streamed a special hour-long concert of their Edge of Heaven Chinese show for the Queens Public Library in Astoria.

 Awards and honors

 In 2009, Classic Rock named Lucas one of the "100 Greatest Living Guitarists".
 In October 2013, Lucas received a Lifetime Achievement Award at the Barezzi Festival in Parma, Italy.
 Lucas was given an Acker Award for Achievement in Avant Garde Music in June 2014.

 The U.S. Consul General of Milan, Philip T. Reeker, presented Lucas with the Consul General's Award for Cultural Diplomacy on March 21, 2015, following a special performance and reception at U.S. Consulate in Milan.

-Lucas received the Lifetime Achievement Award at the Premio Ciampi Festival in Tuscany, named for legendary Italian songwriter Piero Ciampi, in December 2015.
+Lucas received the Lifetime Achievement Award at the Premio Ciampi Festival in Tuscany, named for the Italian songwriter Piero Ciampi, in December 2015.